ralphpina/ActivityMapper/README.md

 - Android Wear activity to display last 24 hours
 - Adding Dagger 2 for testing
 - ~~Mock Parse during testing~~
+- Filter FusedLocationManager to throw out bad data.
+It shouldn't have these jagged lines: